Posted by: Ryan Kimes, CFP®

 THE WEEK AHEAD: KEY ECONOMIC DATA

-Friday: The National Association of Realtors releases data on May existing home sales.
+Tuesday: The National Association of Realtors publishes a report on September existing home sales.

 THE WEEK AHEAD: COMPANIES REPORTING EARNINGS

 Monday: Celanese (CE), Halliburton (HAL), Sap (SAP), TD Ameritrade (AMTD)

 Tuesday: McDonalds (MCD), Novartis (NVS), Procter & Gamble (PG), Texas Instruments (TXN)